 Chinese New Year/ Travel

 Chinese New Year, a 16 day celebration based on centuries old superstition is celebrated throughout the world.
-This year it will be the year of the monkey so read on to learn more about this global festival and where you need to be to get a slice of the action.
+This year it will be the year of the rat so read on to learn more about this global festival and how you can celebrate it at Radisson RED, Brussels or Radisson RED, Glasgow.

 Also known as the Lunar New Year or the Spring Festival, Chinese New Year is without a doubt the most important event in the Chinese calendar.
 It’s filled with colorful and bright celebrations, dancing dragons, seasonal markets and red decorations everywhere (sounds like our kind of party).

 It’s celebrated all over the world and what makes Chinese New Year so exciting is that no country celebrates it in the same way.
 Some cities have celebrations over a three-week period and some have elaborate firework displays.
 There’s no doubt about it that Chinese New Year is one heck of a party.